Wesleyan College: Athletics

 The Wesleyan athletic teams are called the Wolves. (formerly known as "Pioneers" until after 2012–13).
 The college is a member of the Division III ranks of the National Collegiate Athletic Association (NCAA).
 It competes in the Collegiate Conference of the South (CCS), formed in July 2022 by an amicable split of Wesleyan's former home of the USA South Athletic Conference.
 The Wolves had been USA South members from 2016–17 to 2021–22, and before that competed in the defunct Great South Athletic Conference (GSAC) from 2003–04 to 2015–16.
+Beginning in the2026-27 academic year, Wesleyan will move from NCAA Division III to the NAIA.

 Wesleyan competes in nine intercollegiate varsity sports, including basketball, cheerleading, cross country, dance, equestrian, soccer, softball, track, and volleyball.
 Wesleyan's equestrian team competes in the Intercollegiate Horse Shows Association and the Intercollegiate Dressage Association.

 Facilities

 In addition to Porter Gym on the main campus, other athletic facilities on the campus include: